 You can definitely hear the pump noise when inside a room when you close all windows and doors.
 Other than that it works decently well with a moderate OC.

 1 Star off for no AM4 bracket.
 Other than that seemed like a well built cooler and would have been 2 points off if not for the amazing customer service received when inquiring.
 Deepcool has my continued business just because of support.

 Seems fairly quite.
-Temps around 25 to 30.
+Standard temperatures around 35-40 c

 A very simple cooler to install since it is a closed off loop.
 It keeps my i5-4670K at around 25 degrees C at idle, is very quiet, and looks stunning, especially with a white themed build.
 It has a light on the cooler that pulses on and off so make sure to have a case with a window to see it.